MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L07_Work_with_data.md

 22. Go to the **Insert** tab, navigate to **Icons** in the top menu, and select **Left.**

-23. Place the icon on the left side of the header.
+23. Resize and place the icon on the left side of the header.

 24. Set the **Color** property of the icon to **White**.